+Results will be stored alphabetically based on surnames across a number of tables in the Sports Hall.
 Students will be issued with their GCSE results on a report generated by the school.
 These can be used as evidence for college and post-16 course admissions.

 If students are unable to collect their results in person, a written letter from the student stating they give permission for the named member of their family (not friend) is collecting their results for them, must be provided.
 That person must also provide ID at the collection point, along with the letter.

 Teachers have taken every care to award what they consider to be a fair and honest grade for every student.
 To do this they have assessed all of the evidence provided by the students; considered all students’ circumstances during the process; followed all JCQ regulations and guideline for the awarding of GCSE grades for 2021.